jaybee84/ml-in-rd/README.md

-# Automated scholarly manuscripts on GitHub
+# Machine learning in rare disease

 <!-- usage note: edit the H1 title above to personalize the manuscript -->